Conditions Propionic Acidemia

 PROP is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for PROP, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with PROP is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Propionic acidemia
+Support for Propionic Acidemia

 Support groups can help connect families who have a child or other family member affected with propionic acidemia with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with propionic acidemia (PROP) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s health care provider about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s health care provider about the next steps in accessing a developmental evaluation and care.

 Check out the story of Cadence, a child with propionic acidemia (PROP).
 Cadence’s mother writes about the joys and challenges of a family affected by PROP.